kata-containers/kata-containers/kata-deploy/README.md

 Depending the value of `kata-containers.io/container-runtime` label on the node, either the CRI-O or containerd kata installation daemonset executes.
-These daemonsets install the necessary kata binaries, configuration files and virtual machine artifacts on the node.
+These daemonsets install the necessary kata binaries, configuration files, and virtual machine artifacts on the node.
 Once installed, the daemonset adds a node label `kata-containers.io/kata-runtime=true` and reconfigures either CRI-O or containerd to make use of Kata for untrusted workloads.
 As a final step the daemonset restarts either CRI-O or containerd and kubelet.
 Upon deletion, the daemonset removes the kata binaries